-The Japanese bobtail is a petite and outgoing kitty companion.
-The most notable feature of the breed is the shortened tail—sometimes referred to as a “pom” by breed enthusiasts.
-Resulting from a natural gene mutation, it can be straight, bent, or kinked but often resembles a bunny’s bushy tail.
+The Japanese bobtail is a petite yet outgoing cat companion.
+The most notable feature of the breed is the short tail, sometimes referred to as a “pom” by breed enthusiasts.
+Resulting from a natural gene mutation, it can be straight, bent, or kinked, but it most often resembles a bunny’s bushy tail.

 These cats are good-natured and playful, making them ideal house pets.
-They’re avid hunters, affectionate lap cats, and intelligent enough to learn tricks.
+They are avid hunters (toys included) and intelligent enough to learn tricks.
 With a breed history stretching back thousands of years, the Japanese bobtail as we know it today is a common sight in Japan.

 Eye Color: Any shade, though blue and gold are common as well as odd-eyes